Western Michigan vs. Northern Illinois NCAA Football Odds, Plays and Insights | November 23, 2021

 Northern Illinois Stats and Trends

-- In Northern Illinois' 11 games this season, it has seven wins against the spread.
+- Northern Illinois has seven wins against the spread in 11 games this year.

-- The Huskies have an against the spread record of 3-1-1 in their five games when underdogs by 4 points or more this season.
+- The Huskies are 3-2-1 ATS when underdogs by 3.5 points or more this season.

-- Northern Illinois' games this year have hit the over on six of 11 set point totals (54.5%).
+- Northern Illinois' games this year have eclipsed the over/under six times in 11 opportunities (54.5%).

-- Northern Illinois is 4-2-1 against the spread and 5-2 overall in games when it puts up more than 29.3 points.
+- When Northern Illinois puts up more than 29.3 points, it is 4-2-1 against the spread and 5-2 overall.

-- Northern Illinois is 5-2-1 against the spread and 6-2 overall when the team amasses more than 342.5 yards.
+- In games that Northern Illinois totals more than 342.5 yards, the team is 5-2-1 against the spread and 6-2 overall.

-- The Huskies have turned the ball over four more times (14 total) than the Broncos have forced a turnover (10) this season.
+- This year the Huskies have turned the ball over 14 times, four more than the Broncos' takeaways (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.